 History of RBRHS

 53.4 acres of land in Little Silver on which to build a new high school.
-On December 16, 1971, voters of the district approved the plans for a new high school to be built at the cost of $9,478,000.
-Groundbreaking was during fall of 1973.
+On December 16, 1971, voters of the district approved the plans for a new high school to be built at a cost of $9,478,000.
+Groundbreaking was during the fall of 1972.
 The first students attended the new facilities during the 1975-76 school year.

 Public schools in Red Bank date back to 1816 when the first school was officially in session.
 A school on Mechanic Street was the first graded school in Monmouth County.
-Boards of Education here have built on this history, and have remained dedicated to the ideal of providing a comprehensive education for the students in their charge.
+Boards of Education here have built on this history and have remained dedicated to the ideal of providing a comprehensive education for the students in their charge.
 In testimony to this, Red Bank Regional High School is recognized today as one of the finest comprehensive high schools in New Jersey.

-On February 27, 1984 the New Jersey General Assembly recognized the school as one of the seven across the state commended for their solid academic curricula and applauded the ingenuity of the staff to make the pursuit of excellence a reality for their students.
+On February 27, 1984, the New Jersey General Assembly recognized the school as one of the seven across the state commended for their solid academic curricula and applauded the ingenuity of the staff to make the pursuit of excellence a reality for their students.